 Talk to the installer about the wallpaper you intend to purchase, ask for experience with those specific materials.
-Many old school pros just won’t touch peel and stick wallpapers, and for them we offer Traditional Pre-pasted.
+Many professionals just won’t touch peel and stick wallpapers, and for them we offer traditional options.
 So it’s a great idea to always ask them before buying.
-If your installer prefers a certain brand, my personal opinion is to go with their brand of preference.

-It is always useful to hand them samples of the actual thing you want to purchase so they can check beforehand what they will be installing.
+It is also useful to hand them samples of the actual thing you want to purchase so they can check beforehand what they will be installing.

-Stick to Traditional Materials with an Old School Wallpaper Installer
+Stick to Traditional Materials with a Professional Wallpaper Installer

 Looking for a pro means your budget will go up and you will probably keep the wallpaper for a few years.
 Professional wallpaper installers feel more comfortable around traditional materials.
-We have a Traditional Pre-pasted paper that can be installed with extra generic wallpaper glue and it’s preferred by professional installers rather than peel and stick.
+We offer traditional wallpapers preferred by professional installers rather than peel and stick.

 Look for a pro who is willing to assess your walls prior to wallpapering, pass by your house and look at your wall before saying yes.
-Never trust someone who tells you yes on the phone, and will arrive to check on the wallpaper and the wall the day of the install.
+Request a wall assessment always.
+Think about the risk of a phone consultation: your installer will arrive to check on the wallpaper and the wall the day of the install.
 Your wall might need some repairs or be smooth out if it’s textured and these steps need to be done and let dry before installing a wallpaper.

 Be very careful if your wall is textured.